rashmidixit/sample/weather-service/README.md

 ### Corrections

 - The problem statement states that only 5 day weather forecast needs to be shown.
 However, this application shows a 7 day weather forecast.
 Have avoided stripping data that the API already returns.
-This can be corrected by restricting the number of records passed up to the WeatherService
+- The application is not showing all the details sent back by the API for a day.
+Given a good UI, all the information can be incorporated.

 ### Features

-- Show more information using details provided by the Weather API (Historical data, other minute weather information)
+- Show historical, Minute, current weather information.
-- Fetch a list of cities from GeoDB Cities API and allow user to see weather of any city
+- Fetch a list of cities from GeoDB Cities API and allow user to see weather of any city.
 - View weather for multiple cities.
 - User Preferences: Allow user to choose cities to view weather of, control units of temperature, etc.
 - Based on page width, show all 5 days temperature in the same row